 Medical malpractice is briefly defined as occurring when an injury or death results from a medical professional’s failure to exercise the level of care, skill, or diligence exercised by other doctors, nurses, or medical technicians with the same or similar training in the same geographic area.
 It’s estimated that perhaps as many as 200,000 people die each year due to avoidable medical errors, and hundreds of thousands more patients suffer permanent, disabling injuries at the hands of medical professionals.
 Many, if not most, of these medical errors would not happen if the proper standard of care was provided.

 Incidents of malpractice arise from a variety of negligent, reckless, and intentional conduct.
 The most common forms of medical malpractice include:

 The Ruth Law Team has extensive experience representing victims of medical malpractice.
-Our lawyers know that proving medical malpractice requires a thorough investigation and an in depth examination of all aspects of the case.
+Our lawyers know that proving medical malpractice requires a thorough investigation and an in-depth examination of all aspects of the case.
 In addition, demonstrating that a medical professional breached community standards of medical practice typically requires expert witnesses experienced in the same practice area as the health care provider.
 Such testimony is essential and also very expensive.
-Due to both the labor intensive nature and the high financial cost of handling medical malpractice claims, many firms do not handle such cases.
+Many firms do not handle such cases due to both the labor-intensive nature and the high financial cost of handling medical malpractice claims.
 We have had many cases from other attorneys referred to us for representation, we’ve successfully represented a large number of clients over the past 35 years.

 Call the Ruth Law Team at 1-888-STEVE-RUTH (1-888-783-8378) today for a free consultation with an attorney regarding your medical malpractice case.